-We will be offering two trips in 2017:
+We will be offering two Aspen to Vail trips in 2018.

 In 2015 we partnered up with Chef Dave Krutel and European Caterers in order to provide an authentic High Mountain Cuisine.
 From grilled lamb chops and a lemony kale salad to mason-jar bread pudding, Dave brings an elegant cuisine rarely seen above 10,000-feet.
 Most food restrictions (vegan, vegetarian, gluten free) can be navigated.